 Many of these lives could be saved by respiratory support using mechanical ventilators, but most of these children are born in low-resource countries where even second-hand ventilators cannot help because they are complicated to use and too costly to maintain.
 Enter the Hansen Ventilator — a low-cost, low-maintenance, easy-to-use device with the potential to save hundreds of thousands of newborns in the developing world.

-Invented by members of the GAPPS team including Thomas N. Hansen, MD, Seattle Children’s chief executive officer, and Charles V. Smith, PhD, head of the Center for Developmental Therapeutics of Seattle Children’s Research Institute, the simple yet effective ventilator costs less than $1,000 to make compared to the $30,000-40,000 required for a standard life-support machine.
-After a promising study published in Pediatric Research in June 2010, researchers are designing a trial to test the ventilator in countries with the highest infant death rates.
+Invented by members of the GAPPS team, Thomas N. Hansen, MD and Charles V. Smith, PhD of Seattle Children’s Research Institute, the simple yet effective ventilator costs less than $1,000 to make compared to the $30,000-40,000 required for a standard life-support machine.
+After a promising study published in Pediatric Research in June 2010, researchers designed a trial to test the ventilator in countries with the highest infant death rates.